Don Preston (guitarist): 2000s on

-In 2015, a film directed by Les Blank, A Poem Is a Naked Person, filmed in 1972–1974, was publicly released by his son Harrod Blank after Les Blank's death.
-The film is a documentary about musician Leon Russell and includes concert and rehearsal footage, some of which includes Preston, as well as material capturing the atmosphere of the times.
-A Los Angeles screening took place at the Ace Hotel in July 2015.
+Preston appeared in the movie A Poem Is a Naked Person, filmed from 1972 to 1974 by director Les Blank and released by his son Harrod Blank in 2015 after Blank's death.
+The film is a documentary about Leon Russell and includes concert and rehearsal footage, some of which includes Preston, as well as material capturing the atmosphere of the times.
+It was screened in Los Angeles at The Theatre at Ace Hotel in July 2015.

 Personal life

 Don Preston has been married to his wife, Cheryl, since 1987.
-He has one step-daughter (Shawna [Halsey] Guilfoyle) from his current marriage, and two sons (Craig Preston and Kevin Preston) from a previous marriage.
+He has one step-daughter, Shawna (Halsey) Guilfoyle, with Cheryl, and two sons, Craig Preston and Kevin Preston, from a previous marriage.